 - Put (non-diseased) dead plant matter in the compost.
 Cut plants at the base and leave their roots intact.

-- Set up a cold frame for fall and overwintering crops.
+- Set up a cold frame to protect fall and overwintering crops.

 - Here are some cold frame tips.